Hi there! Please see refer to the section below this guide for our info on these affiliate links.

 The plywood is bolted in the four corners to the Skorva beams so that the platform stays fixed.
 There were two existing holes, and two holes we drilled out with a 1/4” bit.
 The metal beams are pretty thick so be sure to use a quality drill bit for this one.
 It’s also advisable to use cutting oil, which acts as a lubricant, to extend the life of the drill bit.

-We can use elevator bolts (surprisingly expensive) or ¼-20 carriage bolts (more common, so less expensive).
-It’s convenient to use the same bolt threading as elsewhere in the van (1/4-20, which is the threading of the rivnuts), and the carriage bolt’s rounded head makes it sit flush enough.
+We used flat head carriage bolts (also known as elevator bolts).
+It’s convenient to use the same bolt threading as elsewhere in the van (1/4-20, which is the threading of the rivnuts).

 The plywood needs ventilation or else our body warmth and mattress moisture may create mold.
 Using a table saw, we cut slats out of the center of the plywood for breathing (visible on picture at beginning of post).
 There’s also the added benefit of a weight reduction.